Settings

 Always wondering how its going for folks that are using Cloudflare Workers as their main infra?

-• csomar an hour ago
+• csomar 2 months ago

 I'm building my entire back-end on CF Workers.
 The DX was really frustrating starting out, but I'm using Rust/WASM, which means most of my issues get caught at compile time.
 My suggestion: avoid all the CF offerings (DB, Pages, KV, etc.) and stick with just Workers.
 They're pretty stable and reliable (more so than Cloudflare itself, hehe), and once you figure out their rough edges, you'll be fine.

-• huijzer an hour ago
+• huijzer 2 months ago

 What DB do you use?
 I tried the same for while but eventually gave up because it was incredibly restrictive and not much cheaper than a self managed VPS with some Docker containers.
 I mean the biggest thing that could happen to me is landing on the HN front page and a $5 per month VPS can manage that easily

-• jddj an hour ago
+• jddj 2 months ago

 You won't beat a good self-managed VPS with some docker containers unless you start adding criteria like SLAs and whatnot.